Comcast beats forecasts due to high-speed internet business

 The Universal film studio weighed on results for Comcast’s NBCUniversal unit.
 Adjusted earnings at Universal dropped 24 per cent to $179 million, which Comcast said reflected higher operating costs.
 However profits at NBCU as a whole climbed more than 12 per cent to $2.1 billion in the quarter, helped by strength in broadcast television.

 Comcast also reported financial results for Sky for the first time since acquiring the UK pay-TV company last year.
-Sky reported adjusted earnings of $765m on $5 billion in sales. – Copyright The Financial Times Limited 2019
+Sky reported adjusted earnings of $765 million on $5 billion in sales. – Copyright The Financial Times Limited 2019